kris2475/Real-Time-Spectrum-Plotting-Automated-Data-Logging-for-TinySA-Ultra/README.md

-# Tiny Spectrum Analyser Tools 📡
+# Tiny Spectrum Analyser Tools 🇬🇧📡
 **Real-Time Spectrum Plotting & Automated Data Logging for TinySA Ultra**

 ---

 ## 🧭 Executive Summary

-The **Tiny Spectrum Analyser Tools** provide an efficient Python-based interface for the **TinySA Ultra** — a compact and affordable spectrum analyzer.
+The **Tiny Spectrum Analyser Tools** provide an efficient, Python-based interface for the **TinySA Ultra** — a compact and affordable spectrum analyser.
-These scripts transform your TinySA Ultra into a **powerful RF monitoring and data collection platform**, enabling **live visualization**, **automated logging**, and **CSV data export** for post-analysis.
+These scripts transform the TinySA Ultra into a **powerful RF monitoring and data collection platform**, enabling **live visualisation**, **automated logging**, and **CSV data export** for post-analysis.

 With these tools, you can:
-- Visualize live RF spectra directly from the TinySA Ultra
+- Visualise live RF spectra directly from the TinySA Ultra
 - Automatically log periodic sweeps to timestamped CSV files
 - Configure custom frequency ranges and logging intervals
-- Integrate easily into your RF lab workflow or automated testing setup
+- Integrate seamlessly into laboratory workflows or automated testing setups

 These scripts bridge the gap between simple on-device measurements and full PC-based spectrum analysis.